paylogic/developer.paylogic.com/content/articles/tests-in-paylogic.rst

-Finally, you should not forget to register the given steps from *functional/steps/give.py* in the *functional/conftest.py* in the functional folder.
+Finally, you should not forget to register the given steps from *functional/steps/given.py* in *functional/conftest.py* in the functional folder.

 .. code-block:: python